Social Work Career Center

 - Volunteer Coordinator

 A bachelor’s degree in social work (BSW) or related degree is required to qualify for many entry level positions in the social work field.
 Some specialized positions require a master’s in social work (MSW) to qualify including clinical jobs.
 All states require some type of license or certification for social workers.
-See our Jobs Board for current Social Work listings.

 The Bureau of Labor Statistics projects that social worker jobs will grow faster than average with a 16 percent increase in jobs expected from 2008-2018.
 Medical social workers will be in demand as health care industry jobs will grow faster than any other industry in the next decade due to the aging baby-boomer population.
 Social workers with a background in gerontology should have strong prospects as the number of assisted living and nursing homes continue to grow.
 Substance abuse and mental health social workers are also expected to grow 20 percent from 2008-2018 as a result of the justice system requiring more substance abusers to undergo treatment.